nelc/cursor-app-factory/DEPLOY_PROMPT.md

 3. Initialize git if not already done, and show me what files will be committed

-4. Guide me to create a GitHub repository in the nelc organization with this command format: gh repo create nelc/MY-APP-NAME --private
+4. Guide me to create a GitHub repository in the nelc organization (only if it doesn't exist):

+   First check if it exists:
+   if ! gh repo view nelc/MY-APP-NAME >/dev/null 2>&1; then
+     gh repo create nelc/MY-APP-NAME --private
+     echo "Repository created successfully" else
+     echo "Repository already exists, skipping creation" fi

    (Help me choose a good app name based on what my app does)

-5. Add the remote and push to GitHub: git remote add origin https://github.com/nelc/MY-APP-NAME.git git push -u origin main
+5. Add the remote (if not already added) and push to GitHub: git remote add origin https://github.com/nelc/MY-APP-NAME.git 2>/dev/null || echo "Remote already exists" git push -u origin main

 6. Tell the user they need the GCP deployment key: